 Conducting online searches, commonly referred to as "Googling," is a common part of modern Internet use.
 Some practitioners engage in patient-targeted Googling, searching for a specific patient or client on the Internet [73].
 In a 2014 study involving counseling graduate students, 75% reported using the Internet to search for information about a client, with 29.2% using Google and 19.5% using a social networking site.
 Of those who searched, more than 80% stated that they did not obtain informed consent from the client, did not document the search in the client's file, and did not consider this to be a confidentiality issue [73].
-In a 2016 survey study, 39.4% of psychotherapists reported having looked online for additional information about their clients; 75% had not obtained client consent to do an online search [99].
+In a study with mental health professionals, almost half indicated they had purposively searched for information on the Internet regarding their clients or prospective clients, and in another 2016 survey study, 39.4% of psychotherapists reported having looked online for additional information about their clients; 75% had not obtained client consent to do an online search [99; 133].
+In a survey of psychotherapists, 10% of the participants were uncertain about the ethicalness of Googling a client [132].
+Almost one-third stated that Googling a client was "unquestionably unethical," and almost a half (48%) believed it was "ethical under rare circumstances."
+There are cases in which patient-targeted Googling may have yielded fruitful clinical outcomes, such as locating family members of a patient with dementia after all other venues have been exhausted [73].